ENSpeak the language you have been studying.

 7

 Practicing alone with no feedback.
-Silent reading and grammar books build knowledge.
-They do not build the cognitive reflex of spontaneous spoken production under pressure.
+Silent reading builds knowledge; it does not build spontaneous spoken production under pressure.

 5. Your 6-Week Daily Practice Plan